 Each path can switch between two input ports using buttons 1 and 2.
-Optionally, each fader can have dedicated selection buttons for inputs 1 and 2 on its channel control panel.
+Optionally, each fader can have dedicated selection buttons for inputs 1 and 2 in its channel control section.

 SRC switches the sample rate converter on AES inputs.